Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple deletion with one parameter and no output schema, the description covers errors, prerequisites, and consequences completely.
+For a simple deletion tool with one parameter, no output schema, and annotations present, the description covers purpose, failure scenarios, and permanence.
+It is complete for the complexity level.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.